-DMLs in Oracle sharding can target either duplicated tables or sharded tables.
+DMLs in Oracle Globally Distributed Database can target either duplicated tables or sharded tables.
 There are no limitations on DMLs when the target is a duplicated table.

 DMLs (mainly Insert, Update and Delete) targeting sharded tables can be

 - Simple DMLs where only the target table is referenced

 - DMLs referencing other tables

 - Merge statements